Little Dorrit

 Little Dorrit is a novel by English author Charles Dickens, originally published in serial form between 1855 and 1857.
 The story features Amy Dorrit, youngest child of her family, born and raised in the Marshalsea prison for debtors in London.
 Arthur Clennam encounters her after returning home from a 20-year absence, ready to begin his life anew.

 The novel satirises some shortcomings of British society and government at the time, including the institution of debtors' prisons, where debtors were imprisoned, unable to work and yet incarcerated until they had repaid their debts.
 The prison in this case is the Marshalsea, where Dickens's own father had been imprisoned.
 Dickens is also critical of the inert bureaucracy of the British government, in this novel in the form of the fictional "Circumlocution Office".
 In addition, Dickens satirises the stratification of society that results from the British class system.

 Plot summary

 Poverty

 In 1826 Marseille, murderer Rigaud narrates to his prison cellmate John Baptist Cavalletto how he had killed his wife, just prior to being taken to trial.
-Businessman Arthur Clennam is detained with other travelers in quarantine in Marseilles and becomes friends with the merchants Mr. and Mrs. Meagles, their daughter "Pet", and their maid, an orphan named Harriet Beadle whom the family has nicknamed Tattycoram.
+Businessman Arthur Clennam is detained with other travellers in quarantine in Marseilles and becomes friends with the merchants Mr. and Mrs. Meagles, their daughter "Pet", and their maid, an orphan named Harriet Beadle whom the family has nicknamed Tattycoram.
 Arthur has spent the last twenty years in China with his father, handling that part of the family business; his father died recently there.
 Arthur is now returning to London to see his mother, Mrs Clennam.